 Talking about the new enhancements, first of all, Sony has updated the Friend List and included a lot of new tools increasing the management capabilities of the user.
-For example, now you can make your own separate private list of friends that are specific to a particular game like FIFA 18.
+For example, now you can make your own separate private list of friends that are specific to a particular games like The Witcher 3, Skyrim, FIFA 18.
 By doing this, the player will also have an option to send a combined invite to all the player on your private list at one go.
 This new feature has replaced the “Favorite Groups” tab that is available in the previous version.

 There are new additions to enhance the game streaming via PS4.
 Now the PS4 Pro users will be able to stream their game in full HD 1080p resolution and at 60 frames per second.
 Not to mention, you will need a really strong internet connection for that.
 In case you are a PlayStation VR users, you can now see the new incoming messages as well as the comments on it in the form of a broadcast in front of your eyes.
 There is another good news for PSVR users too, you now get 5.1 channel and 7.1 channel virtual surround sound support with PS4 5.0 update.